bootdotdev/blog/content/news/qvault-classroom-launches-golang-crash-course.md

   - "news"
 ---

 We just launched the new [boot.dev](https://boot.dev/) computer science platform and can't be more excited.
-Our first crash course in Go, "[Go Mastery](https://boot.dev/learn/learn-golang)" is now available!
+Our first crash course in Go, "[Learn Go](https://boot.dev/learn/learn-golang)" is now available!
 We teach students by allowing them to write, compile, and run backend code directly in the browser.

 ## Our Difference